subugoe/typo3-find/README.md

 #### Histogram

 This facet is made for numeric fields.
-It will draw a histogram to visualise the number of results per number in the index.
-It is a nice way to visualise a »year« facet.
+It will draw a histogram to visualize the number of results per number in the index.
+It is a nice way to visualize a »year« facet.

 You typically want a high `fetchMaximum` setting for the histogram facet.
 Setting `excludeOwnFilter = 1` will not remove the filtered